georgebro/DailyNews/README.md

-# Daily News Client-Server Android app.
+# Daily News
-# Android app for Introducing daily news.
+# Client-Server Android app for Introducing news.
-# Imports news from the news site server and displays it neatly in the app.
+# Imports Data from the news site server and displays it neatly in the app.